48302-DiogoJesus/File-Transfer-Server/README.md

 ## How it Works
 The client files are stored in a folder on the server The client can download, upload and list files from it's own server folder
-##### Note: On Server-Side port forwarding is necessary when you want clients to connect from outside the server LAN

 ## Install Dependencies
 Note: Code written in python 3.9